almahmoud-phys/WheresthepathBot/README.md

 ## Usage

+1. pip install requirements.txt
-Since the program still in beta you can go to ./neura/Constants.py and chage telegram API parameters
+2. Since the program still in beta you can go to ./neura/Constants.py and chage telegram API parameters
+3. python main.py

 ## Contribution